GitHubBladeRunner/SQL-EX/README.md

-# This is my solutions for SQL-EX exercises
+## This is my solutions for some of the SQL-EX exercises